MEAT-Inc/Fulcrum/README.md

 ## Development Setup
+- NOTE: As of 2/17/2023 - I've closed down the readonly access for anyone to use.
+If you want to use these packages, please contact zack.walsh@meatinc.autos for an API key, and someone will walk you through getting into this package repository.
+This decision was made after realizing that while the key was readonly and on a dedicated bot account, it's not the best idea to leave API keys exposed.
+And since making these projects public, it was only logical to remove the keys from here.
 - If you're looking to help develop this project, you'll need to add the NuGet server for the MEAT Inc workspace into your nuget configuration.
 - To do so, navigate to your AppData\Roaming folder (You can do this by opening windows explorer and clicking the top path bar and typing %appdata%)
 - Now find the folder named NuGet and open the file named NuGet.config